 Beauty Who Drink Tea and Taste Wine

 In the 1980s, few people knew about tea and collected teapots.
-After him be versed in tea appraisal, he started to fascinated in Chinese teapots.
+After versed in tea appraisal, he started to fascinated in Chinese teapots.
 He had been vexed on spending too much time in making tea and nurturing teapots.
 But at that time, he just couldn’t do without tea and teapots.
 Now his habits were not changed.
 He thought that it is a kind of playthings that sap the wills.
 It made him indulge in the dim lights all day, listening to old-aged music, like losing the fighting spirit and losing self.
 In the end, he set his heart, intentionally or unintentionally, hinted at Christin to put away all his teapot, leaving only a few of the most commonly used ones for him.

 When he got older, the economy is getting better and things have changed, he started to study wine, but the daily practice still had three or more cups of coffee and a few teapots of tea.
 Perhaps he has a high tolerance to liquor was due to frequent social interactions, which results in his nickname of “wine saint”.
 Furthermore, he was also praised by others of his specialist in “speak, eat, and drink” in the food world.
 In other words, at any banquet, if someone toasted to him, he would have to drink three cups continuously.
 Whenever he was drinking, he would prefer to chant poems just like the ancient poet to activate the atmosphere.
 So instead of saying that he loves alcohol much, rather than saying he likes the realm of those wine aficionados who compose the poetry on the banquet in ancient time and people grant them the names of “dipsomaniac”, “wine-demon”, “wine god”.
 While when he was young, he had the name “Tea Fairy”.
 At that time, he was carefree and self-esteem.
 Long ago, he has regarded tea as wine for relieving depression.
 Later, the wine had become the enlightenment for his determination to “strive for the hegemony”.
 Not for anything else, because he is crazy for the name of sword god and martial sage in the Wuxia novel.
 He thinks these are full of beautiful implications.